hyperscalers/hyperscale-vm/docs/01-effects-and-routing.md

 | `reserve` | ✗ | ✓ | ✓ | ✓ | ✗ |
 | `write` | ✗ | ✓ | ✗ | ✗ | ✗ |

+**A write says what it requires of the leaf.** `write` carries a *presence* — `either` by default, or `absent` or `present` — and the shard holding the leaf judges it against committed state before the body runs, where it already judges a reservation's feasibility.
+A requirement the leaf does not meet aborts the transaction with the protocol's own reason rather than a trap the guest wrote, which is what puts a one-way door in the declaration: a caller routes on it, and a wallet can say "this call creates your authority cell, and fails if you already have one" without running anything.
+Contention is untouched — a create and a write exclude each other exactly as two writes do — so the presence is a feasibility parameter beside `reserve`'s amount, not a mode of its own, and the compatibility table below reads the same whichever it carries.

+The requirement is about *the leaf a write lands on*, so it is carried by the two targets that name one — a cell, and a single collection entry — and refused on an interval, which names none and stays valid whatever enters or leaves it.
+Two clauses on one target meet: `either` concedes to a named requirement, and a requirement against its own opposite is refused where the declaration is written rather than left for a shard to discover.

 `locked`'s row is a consequence rather than a stipulation: every mutating mode refuses a locked target, so no transaction can hold a conflicting mode on one.

 Determinism rules for the commutative modes: `delta` application order is canonical (transaction hash) and outcome-invariant; `reserve` feasibility is judged against committed balance minus reservations already held, ordered by transaction hash, and never counts in-flight deltas — so feasibility verdicts are identical on every replica regardless of scheduling.
 Reservation settle and release happen at finalization with the same ordering.